Karishma957/anime_search_app/README.md

 # Anime Search App

-A Flutter application to find information about any anime using Rive.
+A Flutter application to find information about any anime with animations using Rive.

 # App UI
 <img src="outputImages/output1.gif" width="240" height="500">